Bristol Future Parks

 What the Bristol Future Parks project is

-The project isn’t a way of selling off parks.
-We want to work with a wide range of partners to make sure there’s enough money to maintain and improve our parks.
+The project is not a way of selling off parks.
+We want to work with a wide range of partners and communities to support and improve parks.

 Aims of the project